 - When a child shows a particular interest or talent, there’s plenty of time to dig deeper into the subject area and more hours to train.

 Now that you’re clear on the many benefits of homeschooling, one of the hardest parts of homeschooling is knowing how to get started.

 Homeschool laws vary from country to country and, in the United States, from state to state.
 To homeschool, you need to know what the local law requires of you and your child.
 Some states require a certain number of college credits from the parent(s) who will be teaching them.
 Others only require a high school diploma.
-Most will require that you go to your school district and declare your intent to homeschool, a curriculum and yearly testing of your child, and some states have virtually no requirements at all.
+Most will require that you go to your local school district and declare your intent to homeschool, a curriculum, and yearly testing of your child, and some states have virtually no requirements at all.